Indicator

 Reference values

 Reference values on indicators are optional.
-When specified, reference values can be used as a predefined goal or threshold for your indicators value.
+When specified, reference values can be used as a predefined goal or threshold for an indicators value.
 On the Data tab, you can choose a reference type in the Reference section.
 There are three types of reference values: the indicator's previous value, a fixed value set at design time, or a statistic calculated at run time.

 Indicator with conditional formatting